Laminator: Verifiable ML Property Cards using Hardware-assisted Attestations

-Regulations increasingly call for various assurances from machine learning (ML) model providers about their training data, training process, and the behavior of resulting models during inference.
-For better transparency, companies (e.g., Huggingface and Google) have adopted \emph{model cards} and \emph{datasheets} which describe different properties of the training datasets and models.
-In the same vein, we introduce the notion of an \emph{inference card} to describe the properties of a given inference (e.g., binding output to the model and its corresponding input).
-We collectively refer to these as \emph{ML property cards}.
+Regulations increasingly call for various assurances from machine learning (ML) model providers about their training data, training process, and model behavior.
+For better transparency, industry (e.g., Huggingface and Google) has adopted \emph{model cards} and \emph{datasheets} to describe various properties of training datasets and models.
+In the same vein, we introduce the notion of \emph{inference cards} to describe the properties of a given inference (e.g., binding of the output to the model and its corresponding input).
+We coin the term \emph{ML property cards} to collectively refer to these various types of cards.

-A malicious model provider can include false information in ML property cards, raising a need for \textit{verifiable ML property cards}.
-We show how to realized them using \emph{property attestation}, technical mechanisms by which a prover (e.g., a model provider) can attest different ML properties during training and inference to a verifier (e.g., an auditor).
-However, prior attestation mechanisms based purely on cryptography are often narrowly focused (lacking versatility) and inefficient.
-There is a need to efficiently attest different types properties across the ML model training and inference pipeline.
+To prevent a malicious model provider from including false information in ML property cards, they need to be \textit{verifiable}.
+We show how to construct \emph{verifiable ML property cards} using \emph{property attestation}, technical mechanisms by which a prover (e.g., a model provider) can attest to various ML properties to a verifier (e.g., an auditor).
+Since prior attestation mechanisms based purely on cryptography are often narrowly focused (lacking versatility) and inefficient, we need an efficient mechanism to attest different types of properties across the entire ML model pipeline.

-Recent developments make it possible to run and even train models inside hardware-assisted \emph{trusted execution environments} (TEEs), which can provide highly efficient attestation.
-We propose \method, the \textit{first} framework for verifiable ML property cards using \emph{hardware-assisted ML property attestations} to efficiently furnish attestations for various ML properties for training and inference.
-It scales to multiple verifiers, and is independent of the model configuration.
+Emerging widespread support for \emph{confidential computing} has made it possible to run and even train models inside hardware-assisted \emph{trusted execution environments} (TEEs), which provide highly efficient attestation mechanisms.
+We propose \method, which uses TEEs to provide the \textit{first} framework for verifiable ML property cards via \emph{hardware-assisted ML property attestations}. \method is \emph{efficient} in terms of overhead, \emph{scalable} to large numbers of verifiers, and \emph{versatile} with respect to the properties it can prove during training or inference\begin{arxiv}\footnote{ACM Conference on Data and Application Security and Privacy (CODASPY), 2025.}\end{arxiv}.